kyle-tennison/notes/lecture notes/CS-1371 (matlab)/class intro.md

 fprintf("test is:" + test + "\n");
 ```

-Logical Operators in matlab are:
+Logical Operators in MATLAB are:
 - `&` and
 - `|` or
 - `~=` not equal